Biennale Teatro 2021

 The Festival will be inaugurated by Krzysztof Warlikowski, the Golden Lion for Lifetime Achievement with a new work for Italy: We are Leaving, an adaptation of The Suitcase Packers by Hanoch Levin, one of the major Israeli playwrights.
 “The finest mise-en-scène by Warlikowski in recent years” according to “Le Monde”, We are Leaving is a choral play, tinged with black humour that turns into tragedy, in which the progression towards a hypothetical better world that is constantly becoming entangled in a “false movement”, becomes the symbol of a human condition.
 On the stage, a small community with its everyday stories of resentment and tensions ready to explode, a mosaic of characters that Warlikowski constrains within a sort of “hypnotichyperrealism” in a choreography of gestures, tics, postures.

 Kornél Mundruczó delivers a blow to the hearts of his spectators as he brings to the stage a world of brutality and abuse that opens onto man’s deepest abysses of to raise questions about freedom and destiny, good and evil.
 This is Hard to be a God, in its Italian premiere performance at La Biennale by the independent company Proton Theatre, founded in 2009 by Mundruczó himself, a director who leaves a powerful mark whether working in cinema, theatre or lyric opera.
-The action takes place inside two lorries parked in the hidden corners of the port of Rotterdam, a no-man’s land where anything can happen, from human trafficking to snuff movies to prostitution.
+The action takes place inside two lorries parked in the suburbs, a no-man’s land where anything can happen, from human trafficking to snuff movies to prostitution.
 The narrative mechanism is set in motion, playing on the perceptive lag between the different media that the Hungarian director skilfully intersects and the plot twists that suddenly reverse the situation and point of view.

 The poorest of the poor are the focus of the play by Roberto Latini, an artist who has made the relationship between voice-word-sound one of the keys to his experimentation, now in a dialogue with the unique amalgam of Giovanni Testori’s extreme novel, In exitu.
 To the poet’s string of stray characters in the hinterland of Milan, In exitu adds the young drug addict Riboldi Gino, caught in the last, searing moments of his life in the bathrooms of the Central Train Station in Milan.
 “In exitu is like a Pieta.
 The parabolic parabola of Riboldi Gino’s life is like that of a poor Christ held in the arms of imagined, inhaled, exhaled, disjointed Madonnas, in the phonetics of a diction strained to a level of embarrassment between sounds and meaning, as if it were the words that were finally deposed from the cross on which Testori had nailed them” (R. Latini).